 Currently, your brand indicator will appear next to your emails at Verizon Media Group (Yahoo/AOL) and other mailbox providers have announced intentions to adopt in the near future.

 Why should I implement BIMI?

 BIMI enables brands to have control over the logos displayed with their email.
 It is important to know that BIMI is not a security solution, in and of itself, although it requires the use of strong email authentication solutions.
 BIMI allows for mailbox providers to utilize your brand logo to be displayed in their mail interface.

 To be used in association with BIMI, the logo must be formatted in a way it is recognizable as associated with the brand, easily displayed at various resolutions, and include characteristics that support verification and security.

 The logo must be square, must be saved as a version of the Scaled Vector Graphic (SVG) format.
 Specifically, the SVG logo must follow the restrictions defined by the SVG Tiny Portable/Secure profile, as authored by the BIMI Working Group.
 The logo cannot include any <script> tags, should not include any external links, and requires a few manual tweaks to meet size and security requirements.

 As the specification continues to be developed some mailbox providers may require that the logo should be focused towards the brand’s legally registered Logo Type, and not include any secondary Word Marks or unregistered marks.

 Implementing BIMI can appear challenging to some organizations.
 Here is a short checklist that should be reviewed before you attempt to implement BIMI:

-- Publish a BIMI record for your domain in DNS
+- Publish a BIMI record for your domain in DNS which: